+We use the following default configuration for the iterative search: 3 feature engineering iterations, 2 islands per iteration, and an island size of 3, with features sampled proportionally to normalized SHAP importance.
+We use TreeSHAP for XGBoost and a Linear explainer for the logistic regression model.
+Feature relevance is computed from mean absolute SHAP values.
+We use $\beta=0.01$ as the tolerance threshold by default.
+The F1 score was computed using a validation-selected threshold (Youden’s $J$).
+GPT-4o is the primary language model we use to generate feature transformations as executable Python functions for main results unless stated elsewhere \cite{openai2024gpt4ocard}.

-\paragraph{Island Generation.}To account for strong collinearities, we treat repeated measurements of the same underlying variable as a temporal group when computing and averaging explainability signals for feature selection.
-For instance, if the feature set contains 3 heart rate measurements at different time points, we treat them as a single feature when computing SHAP values and sampling.
-This approach addresses the collinearity of temporal features in clinical tabular data and promotes LLMs to discover subtle patterns in time series \cite{lundberg2017unified}.
+\paragraph{Island generation} We treat repeated measurements of the same underlying variable as a temporal group when computing and averaging explainability signals for feature selection to account for colinearity.
+This approach addresses the colinearity of temporal features in clinical tabular data and promotes LLMs to discover subtle patterns in time series \cite{lundberg2017unified, liao2022does}.
 When creating each feature island, we randomly choose whether to sample static features or aggregated temporal groups.
 If a temporal group is chosen, all raw measurement features will be included in that island.

-\paragraph{MedFeat Transformation.}For each candidate transformation, we execute the generated code in a restricted environment (pandas/numpy only) and apply it \emph{independently} to $\mathcal{D}_{\text{train}}$, $\mathcal{D}_{\text{val}}$, and $\mathcal{D}_{\text{test}}$ to prevent leakage.
+\paragraph{MedFeat transformation} For each candidate transformation, we execute the generated code in a restricted computing environment and apply it \emph{independently} to $\mathcal{D}_{\text{train}}$, $\mathcal{D}_{\text{val}}$, and $\mathcal{D}_{\text{test}}$ to prevent data leakage.
 We reject invalid transformations (non-numeric outputs, infinities/NaNs beyond handling rules, runtime errors) and allow up to three retries for transient generation failures.